rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 conveyor belts and hire twice number of people to do the work.
 Now you get two cars in the same amount of time!

+- If your problem can be solved like this, you are in luck.
+  You just need more CPUs (or cores) to do the work.
+- This is called an "Embarrassingly Parallel (EP)" problem and is the easiest problem to parallelize.

 But what if you're a boutique car manufacturer, making only a handful of cars, and constructing a new assembly line would cost more time and money than it would save?
 How can you produce cars more quickly